Endogenous inverse demand functions: Introduction

-Systemic risk, i.e.\ the risk of financial contagion, is often studied in a single time-step setting with trading only undertaken at an initial and terminal time (see, e.g.,~\cite{CFS05,GLT15,AFM16,braouezec2017strategic}).
-Therefore, within this work, we will generalize the risk sharing economies of \cite{arrow1954existence,buhlmann1980economic,buhlmann1984general}.
-As in the systemic risk literature, we assume that some institution(s) or fund(s) are forced to sell assets in order to generate short-term liquidity; these liquidations are imposed on the market which must take the other side of the trade.
-In the price-mediated contagion literature, the fair price for these liquidated assets is modeled by an ``inverse demand function'' which maps the number of assets sold into market prices.
-Our goal is to find the fair price of the trade based on an exchange economy; in addition, we investigate the resulting inverse demand function and derive its properties.
-This is in contrast to the \emph{exogenous} inverse demand functions prevalent in the systemic risk literature when studying price-mediate contagion.
-In such studies, the inverse demand function is typically chosen to follow simple analytical forms for tractability rather than for some financial meaning.
-Two classical inverse demand functions -- the linear \cite{GLT15} and exponential \cite{CFS05} -- do indeed have simple financial interpretation (constant absolute and relative price impacts respectively).
-As will be provided in Section~\ref{sec:cs}, these classical inverse demand functions can in fact be obtained in our equilibrium setting.
-Importantly, the equilibrium setting considered herein relates the form of the inverse demand function to the underlying assumptions of the state of the market and returns of the traded asset(s).
-Additionally, we hypothesize that not every inverse demand function can be obtained from a given market setting; therefore, special attention needs to be taken when exogenous forms are assumed for the inverse demand function.
+\blue{ In this modified B\"uhlmann equilibrium setting, we investigate the properties of the resulting pricing function.
+First, we study the existence and uniqueness of the fair price of a liquidated claim.
+Under suitable assumptions, further properties can be placed on this pricing function such as continuity, monotonicity, and decreasing marginal returns. } In addition, we investigate the resulting inverse demand function\blue{s (i.e., the mappings of the number of shares of assets or a portfolio being liquidated into a price per unit)} and derive \blue{their} properties. \blue{These inverse demand functions are the result of an equilibrium, and {are thus constructed} \emph{endogenously}} in contrast to the \emph{exogenous} inverse demand functions prevalent in the systemic risk literature when studying price-mediate\blue{d} contagion.

+As will be provided in Section~\ref{sec:cs}, the \blue{two aforementioned} classical inverse demand functions \blue{(linear and exponential)} can in fact be obtained in our equilibrium setting.
+Importantly, the equilibrium setting considered herein relates the form of the inverse demand function to the underlying assumptions of the state of the market and returns of the traded asset(s). \blue{In fact,} not every inverse demand function can be obtained from a given market setting; \blue{this is briefly discussed with an example in the introduction of Section~\ref{sec:cs}.} Therefore, special attention needs to be taken when exogenous forms are assumed for the inverse demand function.
 Furthermore, when considering fire sales of multiple illiquid assets, it is often assumed that the liquidation of one asset does not impact prices of the other assets (see, e.g., \cite{GLT15,CS17,cont2019monitoring}).
-Herein, we find that the equilibrium price impacts may not generally satisfy such a condition.
+Herein, we find that the equilibrium price impacts may not generally satisfy such a condition. \blue{We construct an example within Section~\ref{sec:cs-power}, where these inverse demand functions generate price cross-impacts even for statistically independent assets.}